 One of the best things that you can do in the beginning is to figure out a way to set yourself apart from all the other dog walkers in the area.
 Maybe you’re a pro at handling scared or aggressive dogs, or maybe you offer obedience training during the walks.
 Whatever it is, make that the core of your business persona.

-Print up high-quality business cards and fliers highlighting this persona, and plaster them all around the areas that you want to serve.
+Print out high-quality business cards and fliers highlighting this persona, and plaster them all around the areas that you want to serve.
 You’ll likely find that it’s best to restrict yourself to one geographic area when you’re working solo, as this will cut down on travel time.
 The last thing you want is to constantly be traveling across town, as this reduces the amount of money-making time you have, while also driving up your fuel costs.

 You may even want to consider talking to businesses in your area.
 For example, you might be able to cut a deal with them, where they’ll offer their customers a free dog walking session with qualified purchases; this will expose you to more potential clients while also giving the businesses something that they can offer at no cost to them.